romunov/fishbone/README.md

 3. if number of unflagged alleles is more than 2 (those marked with D are not counted), add flag "M" to all
 ```

-From the above we can deduce that if a sequence also has a corresponding stutter of appropriate height(s), it is called as an allele.
-Sequences functioning as stutters are marked as such.

 ### Supported flags

 * L = low amplification threshold (if for some reason, number of total reads is very low, alleles get a flag)